 Free money.
-It does exist!
+It doesn’t exist right?

 And we’ve heard of another place you could get free money – your old telecoms company.